-As the University prepares for the 2019 HLC Accreditation review, special attention has been given to the University’s aggressive goals to increase retention and graduation rates.
-This extends to a review of advisement personnel, who contribute significantly and directly to student success.
-In 2016, former Vice Provost for Teaching and Learning, Greg Heileman, issued a notification to the campus community that the Division for Human Resources was engaged to evaluate advising units and ensure that each school/college has consistent organizational structures and support, and that we are meeting our students’ needs while also being budget conscious.
+As the University prepared for the 2019 Higher Learning Commission (HLC) Accreditation review, special attention was given to the University’s aggressive goals to increase retention and graduation rates.
+This extended to a review of advisement personnel, who contribute significantly and directly to student success.
+The Office of the Provost and the Division of Human Resources collaborated on the evaluation of advising units.

 To align job classifications performing duties that directly impact student success

 To retain and recognize advisors across the institution, acknowledging the vital role they play in the University’s retention and graduation goals

 Following a thorough analysis, a new classification structure was developed for all staff positions providing academic advisement and/or student support services.
 The new classification structure consists of three (3) major job categories:

 Student Success Support

 In addition to the job categories, job levels were established: